kiron1/proxydetox/doc/configuration.md

 platforms.
 If needed, the location can be specified via the `--netrc-file` flag when invoking Proxydetox.

-For `proxydetoxrc` and `proxy.pac` at a user configurable location and system wide location is searched.
+The configuration files `proxydetoxrc` and `proxy.pac` are searched at user configurable location and system wide locations.

 For the different platforms, the user configurable location is as follows: